tyson-hu/Food-Scanner-App/docs/ci-cd/troubleshooting.md

 ## 🚨 Common Issues

-This document provides solutions for common issues encountered during development and CI/CD of the Food Scanner app.
+This document provides solutions for common issues encountered during development and CI/CD of the Calry app.

 ## 🔧 Local CI Environment Issues